joshuadavidthomas/django-bird/README.md

 This is table stakes for a modern Django template component library.
 You should be able to define CSS and JS for a component and have it loaded automatically when you use that component.

-Unlike django-components, which uses the Django forms library pattern with a `class Media` declaration, I want to allow defining styles and scripts within a single component file. django-bird will then collect and compile these assets, streamlining the whole process.
+Unlike django-components, which uses the Django forms library pattern with a `class Media` declaration, I want to allow defining styles and scripts within a single component file, or adjacent to a component. django-bird will then collect and compile these assets, streamlining the whole process.

 ```htmldjango
 {# templates/bird/button.html #}